Franticware/usb-to-playstation-mouse/README.md

-### ⚠️ Notice: This repo is deprecated in favor of https://github.com/Franticware/usb-to-ps1-mouse-pro
+### ⚠️ Notice: This repo has been deprecated in favor of https://github.com/Franticware/usb-to-ps1-mouse-pro
 ### Please note that firmwares between the two are *not* interchangeable.

 # USB to PlayStation Mouse